Stabilizing Policy Gradients for Sample-Efficient Reinforcement Learning in LLM Reasoning: Acknowledgments

 \section{Acknowledgments}

 We thank Shreshth Malik, Clare Lyle, and Yoav Gelberg for the insightful discussions in the early stages of this project.
 Luckeciano C. Melo acknowledges funding from the Air Force Office of Scientific Research (AFOSR) European Office of Aerospace Research \& Development (EOARD) under grant number FA8655-21-1-7017.
 Yarin Gal is supported by a Turing AI Fellowship financed by the UK government’s Office for Artificial Intelligence, through UK Research and Innovation (grant reference EP/V030302/1) and delivered by the Alan Turing Institute.
 We gratefully acknowledge compute resources provided by the Alan Turing Institute.
+This work was also funded under the Horizon Europe grant 101213369 DVPS.